BotStudios/modmail.js/plugins.md

 ## Plugins

-### **Why Do You Need Plugins** ?
+### **About Plugins**

-Well, plugins actually improves user experience and make things easier.
+plugins actually improves user experience and make things easier.
 Its a small separate build-in script that can be execute whenever you want.
 Some plugins may require extra stuff so make sure you're ready for that.

 ### **Before Getting Started...**